Andrew Jackson’s Hermitage

 For the Hermitage, they only have to enter and maintain content in one place.
 By leveraging custom post types, custom fields, automatic image resizing and shortcodes in WordPress, we gave the Hermitage complete control of their content without the worry that they would break the design.
 The front-end code knows what content to take from where and how to make it look great for the user’s device.

 Throughout the entire process, our strategy was to design for skimmers, swimmers and divers.
 Common in the museum industry, this approach means providing options for users based on how deeply they are willing to engage with your material.

 Working closely with internal stakeholders, we wrote new content and tweaked existing content, in an effort to make it easily digestible and optimized for search engines.
 Shorter sentences and paragraphs, pull quotes and arresting headlines were suggested, and targeted keywords were infused into copy.

 We developed an online store for the Hermitage within WordPress and trained their store employees to use it to monitor and fulfill orders.
 Within the first couple of months after launch, the Hermitage had already experienced an increase in online orders.

-With the unveiling of the new museum exhibit in January 2015 and The Hermitage’s public relations efforts, the site received significant media attention at the beginning of the year.
+With the unveiling of the new museum exhibit and The Hermitage’s public relations efforts, the site received significant media attention at the time of launch.
 It has also performed well in regard to the initial goals that were established:

 - The site originally saw about 90,000 pageviews each month.
-After the redesign, beginning in March 2015, the site averages over 126,000 pageviews each month, a 40% increase.
+After the redesign, the site averages over 126,000 pageviews each month, a 40% increase.

 - After a month of the site being live, sales from the online store were 200% above average.